uchicago-library/uchicago-library.github.io/docs/dibs.md

 # Potential Problems

 - `iiifify.sh` says, in a comment, that it should be run once per minute.
-  - What if it takes longer than a minute to finish?
+  - What if it takes longer than a minute to finish converting a big book to pyramid TIFFs?
 - Say `dibsiiif` runs in cron once per minute.
   - What if someone from document delivery is in the middle of copying a directory full of TIFFs over when it runs?